How We Developed Our GCSE Maths Revision Programme

 How are the lesson slides structured?

 The design of the slides is intended to be quite flexible.
-Students who need extra support have plenty at their fingertips, including the whiteboard feature, whereas those who need to be stretched can move on quickly and appropriately.
-This means that the same lessons can effectively cater for students of different abilities, all broadly aiming for a Grade 5.
+Students who need extra support have plenty at their fingertips, including the whiteboard feature, whereas those who need to be stretched can move on quickly and appropriately (skipping Support and Assess slides for concepts they have already mastered).
+This means that the same lessons can effectively cater for students of different abilities.

 Each of the programme’s lessons features: